mjrobbins18/fetch_test/README.md

 ## Language/Framework

 This webservice is written in python, using django.
 This current iteration of this test runs on the local server.
+All of the code is located in the ```/points/urls.py``` file.

 ## Steps of Operation
 ### Please note that these routes must be accessed in the proper succession in order to get the desired results, otherwise there are no transactions to populate the balance and points cannot be spent.